Course Outline

 Description

 In this course, you refine your English teaching skills and demonstrate content knowledge required to teach English in primary classrooms.
 You explore further how language learning theories provide the framework for the Australian Curriculum: English.
-You pursue innovative ways to teach English using The Four Resources Model and a range of English teaching strategies.
+You pursue ways to teach English using The Four Resources Model and a range of English teaching strategies.
 You deconstruct and evaluate a sequence of lessons according to the Australian Curriculum: English (Primary), Queensland Curriculum Assessment Authority (QCAA) requirements to support students' learning needs.

 How will this course be delivered?